Mount Temple Comprehensive School: Three schools

 Bertrand & Rutland School was in Eccles Street on the northside of Dublin.
-It was a Church of Ireland School, which was itself formed formed by a 1947 merger of Rutland School and Bertrand High school, the latter of which was in turn formed by the amalgamation of Bethesda Female Orphan School and Bertrand Female Orphan School in 1943.
+It was a Church of Ireland School, which was itself formed by a 1947 merger of Rutland School and Bertrand High school, the latter of which was in turn formed by the amalgamation of Bethesda Female Orphan School and Bertrand Female Orphan School in 1943.
 The Bertrand and Rutland Fund still funds scholarships to Protestant schools in Ireland.

 Amalgamations

 Hibernian Marine School amalgamated with Mountjoy School in 1968 and became Mountjoy & Marine School.
 The school later amalgamated with Bertrand & Rutland and took the name of Mount Temple Comprehensive School in 1972.

 Site

 Mount Temple was once a residence for the agent of the Earl of Charlemont.
 The present house was built by the magistrate J. C. Stronge in 1860, and was a family home to Elizabeth Bowen.
 For a period, the estate was owned by Thomas Picton-Bradshaw and known as Bradshaws.
 Mountjoy School then took possession in 1949 prior to the merger that formed Mount Temple Comprehensive.